Vonng/pigsty/docs/PARAM.md

   - { access_key: pgbackrest , secret_key: S3User.Backup, policy: readwrite }
 ```

-Two default users are created for PostgreSQL backup usage.
+Two default users are created for PostgreSQL DBA and pgBackREST.

+!> PLEASE ADJUST THESE USERS & CREDENTIALS IN YOUR DEPLOYMENT!